• Skip to primary navigation

 4. Evenly spoon or pipe mousse into serving dishes, then top with strawberry topping.

 5. Cover and place in the fridge to firm for at least 2 hours before serving, or up to 3 days.
-The strawberry topping would look best at the same day it's made.
+The strawberry topping looks best the same day it's made.

 Recipe is adapted from Metukim Sheli Blog